The tiny British country of Wales is an Instagrammer’s dream with photo opportunities around every corner.

 14. Tintern Abbey

-Located next to the village of Tintern on the banks of the river Wye, is Tintern Abbey, another of Wales’ icons.
-This British Gothic masterpiece was originally founded in 1131 by Cistercian monks, however the ruined remains left today were constructed a century later.
+Located just 6 miles from the historic town of Chepstow, on the banks of the river Wye, is Tintern Abbey.
+This British Gothic masterpiece was originally founded in the 12th century by Cistercian monks, however the ruined remains left today were constructed a century later.

-The Abbey was abandoned after Henry VIII’s dissolution of the monasteries but found new life as a tourist attraction thanks in part to poems by William Wordsworth.
+The Abbey was abandoned after Henry VIII’s dissolution of the monasteries but found new life as a tourist attraction thanks in part to poets by William Wordsworth.

-Get some snaps up close and then walk a section of Offas Dyke to get shots from afar.
+Get some snaps in and around the Abbey and then walk a section of Offas Dyke to the Devil’s Pulpit, to get some shots from afar.

-Wales has many, many beautiful waterfalls to choose from and they’re all special in their own way.
-However, Pistyll Rhaedr has a fairyland feel to it that makes it just that little bit more special.
+Wales has many beautiful waterfalls to choose from and they’re all special in their own way.
+However, Pistyll Rhaeadr has a fairytale feel to it that makes it just that little bit more special.

-This waterfall is tucked away from other tourists spots in Snowdonia and certainly requires a little more effort to get there.
+This Snowdonia/Eryri waterfall is tucked away from other tourists spots in North Wales and certainly requires a little more effort to get there.
 However, the effort is rewarded as you glimpse upon this magnificent three-tiered waterfall.

 Take your tripod and get setup for some dreamy slow-shutter shots.

-The Brecon Beacons has plenty of peaks to get snap happy with and is certainly one of the top beauty spots in Wales.
+The Brecon Beacons (Bannau Brycheiniog) has plenty of peaks to get snap happy with and is certainly one of the top beauty spots in Wales.

 The most famous peak is of course Pen y Fan, since it is the highest peak in Southern Britain and the second highest in Wales.
 Join the crowds for a pre-dawn hike and enjoy a breathtaking sunrise from summit.